letsencrypt/website/content/en/post/2023-07-10-cross-sign-expiration.md

     weight: 30
     parent: about
 lastmod: 2024-02-08
+related_posts:
+  [
+    "2024-04-12-changes-to-issuance-chains.md",
+    "2024-03-19-new-intermediate-certificates.md",
+  ]
 ---

 When Let's Encrypt first launched, we needed to ensure that our certificates were widely trusted.
 To that end, we arranged to have our intermediate certificates [cross-signed by IdenTrust's DST Root CA X3](https://letsencrypt.org/2015/10/19/lets-encrypt-is-trusted.html).
 This meant that all certificates issued by those intermediates would be trusted, even while our own ISRG Root X1 wasn't yet.
 During subsequent years, our Root X1 became [widely trusted](https://letsencrypt.org/docs/certificate-compatibility/) on its own.

 Come late 2021, our cross-signed intermediates and DST Root CA X3 itself were expiring.
 And while all up-to-date browsers at that time trusted our root, [over a third of Android devices](https://letsencrypt.org/2020/11/06/own-two-feet.html) were still running old versions of the OS which would suddenly stop trusting websites using our certificates.
 That breakage would have been too widespread, so we arranged for a new cross-sign -- this time [directly onto our root](https://letsencrypt.org/2020/12/21/extending-android-compatibility.html) rather than our intermediates -- which would outlive DST Root CA X3 itself.
 This stopgap allowed those old Android devices to continue trusting our certificates for three more years.